Lost-Fables/TicketPlugin/README.md

 DONE: You are able to check any tickets assigned to the appropriate team(s) you're part of.

-Leave comments for Staff-Only or for the Player
+DONE: Leave comments for Staff-Only or for the Player

+TODO: Limit character amount

 DONE: Claim a ticket so other staff know who's working on it actively